33.45.78 All Vinyl Radio Show

 John Halsey: drums

-The Thunderthighs: Dari Lalou, Karen Friedman, and Casey Synge: backing vocals
+The Thunderthighs: Dari Lalou, Karen Friedman, and Casey Synge: backing

 Produced by David Bowie and Mick Ronson, 1972